Sherex/minesweeper/README.md

-# [WiP] Minesweeper
+# Minesweeper
-A very naively implemented Minesweeper game.
+A Minesweeper clone written in Typescript.

 ![./assets/minesweeper.gif](./assets/minesweeper.gif)
 ## How to use